 “We’ve just begun to assess the products to test in field trials and continue to focus on the nutrient management aspects of each product,” says Zac.
 “For me, that’s got to be top of the list.
 We need to see, agronomically, how these products work, the benefits of each system, and how to apply each.
 We want to do the best we can for the environment while, at the same time, producing a product that is beneficial.”

-Thank you to communications and PR manager Amanda Wegner for compiling this article, with support from biosolids specialist Zac Thompson, watershed programs coordinator Kim Meyer and Metrogro operations supervisor Ross Hollfelder.
+Thank you to communications and public affairs director Amanda Wegner for compiling this article, with support from biosolids specialist Zac Thompson, watershed programs coordinator Kim Meyer and Metrogro operations supervisor Ross Hollfelder.
 For more information on District initiatives, visit our blog or follow us on our social media channels @MadMetroSewer.